aryna-yukhnevich/dev/README.md

     ]
 }
 ```
-**Monitoring Groups Configuration**:
+**Monitoring Groups Configuration**: \
+Inside group we list group elements with their properties.
+Properties list depends on element type (e.g. Glue Job can have properies such as "name", "sla_seconds", "minimum_number_of_runs").
+Sometime we can have many glue job with the same prefix (like glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging).
+It's also possible to describe those using wildcards: glue-pipeline1-*.
-- in the `group_name` parameter, enter the ID of your management account.
+- in the `group_name` parameter, specify the name of your monitoring pipeline (group).
-- in the `glue_jobs` parameter, enter the ID of your management account.
+- the element `glue_jobs` should be adjusted in accordance with the monitoring resource type (glue_jobs, step_functions, lambda_functions, glue_workflows, glue_catalogs, glue_crawlers).
-- in the `name` parameter, enter the ID of your management account.
+- in the `name` parameter, specify the resource name to be monitored (e.g., Glue Job name).
-- in the `monitored_environment_name` parameter, enter the ID of your management account.
+- in the `monitored_environment_name` parameter, enter the name of your monitored environment (listed in the general settings).
-- in the `sla_seconds`, enter an interval (in minutes) for extracting metrics from monitored environments.
-- in the `minimum_number_of_runs`, enter an interval (in minutes) for extracting metrics from monitored environments. \
+- in the `sla_seconds`, enter If execution time exceeds "sla_seconds", run will be counted as "sla miss" in report.
+If omitted or equals to 0 - not checked.
+- in the `minimum_number_of_runs`, enter Least number of runs expected.
+If it's less, then comments is shown in report and job is marked as problematic.
+If omitted or equals to 0 - not checked. \

 ### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>
 The `recipients.json` file specifies recipients for alerts and digests, along with their subscriptions to monitoring groups.